Sharp Center for Research

 Costs of clinical trials.

-Although experimental treatment is always free, there may be some costs to you or your insurer.
+Although experimental treatment is usually free, there may be some costs to you or your insurer.
 Make sure that you discuss and understand the costs before you join any study.

 How you can participate.